CheeZeDark/GenshinInjector/README.md

 # GenshinInjector
-DLL Injector for Genshin Impact...
-Enjoy :D
+DLL Injector for Genshin Impact... **Make Sure what Genshin Impact Folder in Games Folder**

+# PoC of Injector

+Proof of Concept of Working Injector will be **October 4th or 5th**

+## Src Code

+Src code will be available in Sellix